Team-BRAPA/nnsvs-ptbr-brapa-support/README_EN.md

  1. /hed

- 	`brapa_ptbr.hed` - .hed file containing the most common phonemes among Brazilian accents for training
+ 	`brapa.hed` - .hed file containing the most common phonemes among Brazilian accents for training

  2. /dic

-	`dict.table` - table containing phonemes used from the BRAPA list
+	`brapa_phonemes.table` - table containing phonemes used from the BRAPA list

 ## 🎶 Example
 Example of model trained with 8 minutes of data, using [OpenUtau](https://github.com/stakira/OpenUtau) as an editing tool